cardano-foundation/CIPs/CIP-0120/README.md

 The text file was chosen, due to its ubiquity across platforms.
 By choosing a common format,
-we drastically improve the accessibility of the raw document.
+we improve the accessibility of the raw document.

 We choose to add sequential numbering to constitution document iterations to improve differentiation between documents.